satyamnishad/ML/README.md

 then visit localhost:5000

-Unable to upload the dataset because its greater than 25mb, I apologize for the inconvenience caused. however, it is functional but worked great with RandomForestClassifier for me. if you need the dataset you can text me on whatsapp +917999719223.
+Unable to upload the dataset because its greater than 25mb, I apologize for the inconvenience caused. however, it is functional but worked great with RandomForestClassifier. if you need the dataset you can text me on whatsapp +917999719223.